Migrating from Legacy

 docker-compose.ymlorappsettings.jsonyet.
 You will need to copy the values from them during the mapping phase.

-Why this is needed: To prevent severe data corruption.
-If both the old PHP-based connector and the new .NET worker run simultaneously, they will aggressively overwrite each other and cause massive duplication of calendar events and contacts.
+If the legacy background synchronization tasks and the new worker run simultaneously, they will overwrite each other, causing massive duplication of calendar events and contacts.

 Warning: Absolute Prerequisite